Prompt engineering for empathic voice interfaces

 Expressive prompt engineering

-Expressive prompt engineering is Hume’s term for techniques that embed emotional expression measures into conversations to allow language models to respond effectively to the user’s expressions.
-Hume’s EVI uses our expression measurement models to measure the user’s expressions in their tone of voice.
-You can use the system prompt to guide how the AI voice responds to these non-verbal cues.
-EVI measures these expressions in real time and converts them into text-based descriptions to help the LLM understand not just what the user said, but how they said it.
-EVI detects 48 distinct expressions in the user’s voice and ranks these expressions by our model’s confidence that they are present in the user’s speech.
-Then, we append text descriptions of the top 3 expressions to the end of each User message
+Expressive prompt engineering is our term for instructing language models on how to use Hume’s expression measures in conversations.
+EVI measures the user’s vocal expressions in real time and converts them into text-based indicators to help the LLM understand not just what the user said, but how they said it.
+EVI detects 48 distinct expressions in the user’s voice and ranks these expressions by our model’s confidence that they are present.
+Text-based descriptions of the user’s top 3 expressions are appended to the end of each User message

 EVI is designed for empathic conversations, and you can use expressive prompt engineering to customize how EVI empathizes with the user’s expressions for your use case.